johannesjo/super-productivity/README.md

 Packaging the app is done via [electron-builder](https://github.com/electron-userland/electron-builder).
 To start packaging run `yarn dist`.
 If you want to add new platforms and experiment with the build options the easiest way to do so is manipulating the `build` property in the [package.json](https://github.com/johannesjo/super-productivity/blob/develop/package.json), but you can also use the [command line interface of electron builder](https://www.electron.build/cli).

+## Setup WebDAV Syncing
+When starting the app via the command line the path to where emergency backups are saved is printed out to the command line.
+Just take away the `/backup` sub folder from the path and use the remaining path to sync via the cloud.